PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 > We are using `sed` as a simple way of running a template based Kubernetes solution.
 There is discussion in the Kuberenetes community on adding templates to
 > Kubernetes but this is not currently supported. `sed` is an easy way to create a template based solution.

 Next we need to wire our build script into Jenkins.
 We will be using a feature called `pipelines`.
-Pipelines are described in text files, by convention, called `Jenkinsfile` lets create a Jenkinsfile for our `addderservice` build pipeline. `cd` into the `micro/adderservice` directory and create a file called `Jenkinsfile`, add the following to it:
+Pipelines are described in text files, by convention, called `Jenkinsfile` let's create a Jenkinsfile for our `addderservice` build pipeline. `cd` into the `micro/adderservice` directory and create a file called `Jenkinsfile`, add the following to it:

 ```